InPlay-Inc/inplay-inc.github.io/content/docs/Solutions/SMULL/Inplay SMULL Development Guide.md

 |B3|Period (LSB)|

 ### **Set Period of Heartbeat Packet: 0xA034**
-Users can change the period of the heartbeat packet by issuing this command.
+Users can change the sending interval of the heartbeat packet by issuing this command.

 Send:    **0xA0 0x34 0x00 0x04 B0 B1 B2 B3**
 |Byte|Comment|